Because of Your Belief

 Understanding The Law of Attraction

-The key point regarding a deeper understanding of the law of attraction involves an apparent major shift in our identity.
+The key point regarding a deeper understanding of the law of attraction involves an apparent shift in our identity.
 I added the word “apparent” for good reason.
-Although we can only be what we actually are, it is possible, however, to hold erroneous beliefs regarding our essential nature.
-This is, in fact, the predominant situation for the majority of persons in the story of humanity.
-Until we directly recognize true Self beyond name and form, it is likely that we will believe the law of attraction is merely nonsense at best; and perhaps detrimental at worst.
+Although we can only be what we actually are, it’s possible, however, to hold erroneous beliefs regarding our essential nature.
+This, in fact, is the predominant situation for the majority of persons in the story of humanity.
+Until we directly recognize true Self beyond name and form, we’ll probably believe that the law of attraction is merely nonsense at best; and, perhaps, detrimental at worst.

-A closely related point that is connected to deeper understanding is found as the first principle in The Kybalion, a book of esoteric teachings.
+A closely related point that’s connected to deeper understanding is found as the first principle in The Kybalion, a book of esoteric teachings.
 The principle reads as follows:

 THE ALL IS MIND; The Universe is Mental.”

-If your initial reaction is to exclaim that this is absurd, please know that you are not alone.
+If your initial reaction is to exclaim that such is absurd, please know that you’re not alone.
 My first reaction was one of incredulity–“this” just couldn’t be true!
-The reason for my initial doubt, and that of many other persons, is simple: we have been so strongly conditioned to believe that we are the physical person that to even contemplate being otherwise seems ludicrous!
-Most persons would probably agree that their mind is at least involved in observing their body as it interacts with the apparent “world;” but the numbers are few who know that Infinite Living Mind is actually creating their body-mind and the world.
-In fact, the thought of such has most likely never occurred.
+The reason for my doubt, and that of many other persons, is simple: We’ve been so strongly conditioned to believe that we’re the physical person that to even contemplate being otherwise seems ludicrous!
+Most would probably agree that their mind is at least involved in observing their body as it interacts with the apparent “world;” but only a relative few know that Infinite Living Mind is actually creating their body-mind and the world.
+In fact, the thought of such a possibility has most likely never crossed their mind.

 If we maintain that our body-mind and all other objects have “existence” independent of the mind that perceives them, we will be forced to remain at the level in which we believe that we (as physical body-minds) must be the doers/performers of all tasks and goals.
 True to this belief, such will seem to be the case.
 If, on the other hand, we can open our mind to the possibility that Consciousness is fundamental (independent of the person), we will realize that Infinite Living Mind is the creator of all, including our body-mind.

-Please at least contemplate some of the dreams that “you” have experienced.
+Please at least contemplate some of the nighttime dreams that “you” have experienced.
 Were there not persons, places, and objects in them?
 Did they seem real?
-If so, could this not also be the case with what the masses claim to be reality now?
+If so, could this not also be the case for our apparent reality now?
 What I’m asserting is that the so-called “matter” in this world is fashioned from the same “stuff” that apparently occupied our dream state–namely, Consciousness.
 It is upon this vantage point of understanding that the law of attraction becomes credible.
 To create from it, we habitually hold a feeling-imbued idea of our desire already achieved and watch (as the witness) as actions are performed via our body-mind.
-There is a detached and stress free feeling associated with this form of creation; for we know that our essential nature is beyond name and form.
+There’s a detached and stress-free feeling associated with this form of creation; for we know that our essential nature is beyond name and form.

 Let’s end this article with a photo-passage from The Secret Door to Success, by Florence Scovell Shinn:

-As we can readily understand from the message, Florence Scovell Shin is relating that it is our habitual heart-felt focus, empowered via Infinite Living Mind, that makes the difference in what manifests in our apparent life.
+As we can readily understand from the message, Florence Scovel Shinn is relating that it’s our habitual heart-felt focus, empowered via Infinite Living Mind, that makes the difference in what manifests in our apparent life.
 I, and many other authors and teachers, agree.
 This seems possible when we understand more about our essential nature.
 Do you really believe that you’re the body-mind that “YOU” witness?

 Dare to Dream (and care for one another).